-Like all social media, TikTok is designed to be addictive, it can be hugely entertaining - but that also makes it hard to put down.
-As well as the punchy nature of the short video format, the app's ability to keep users intrigued about what's coming next mean it's easy for a 5-minute visit to turn into a 45-minute stay.
+Like all social media, TikTok is designed to be addictive, it can be hugely entertaining but that also makes it hard to put down.
+As well as the punchy nature of the short video format, the app's ability to keep users in

-IN-APP SPENDING +
+IN-APP SPENDING + 9

-There's an in-app option to purchase 'TikTok coins', which are then converted into digital rewards for sending to content creators that a user likes.
-Prices range from 99p to an eye-watering £99 bundle.
-TikTok is also connected with Shopify, which allows users to buy products through the app.
+There's an in-app option to purchase

+'TikTok coins', which are then converted

+into digital rewards for sending to content

+creators that a user likes.
+Prices range from

+99p to an eye-watering £99 bundle.
+TikTok

+is also connected with Shopify, which allows

+users to buy products through the app.